C.J. Abrams Player Props: Nationals vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in the league.

-- The Rangers have a 3.97 team ERA that ranks 10th among all league pitching staffs.
+- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.95).

-- The Rangers allow the sixth-fewest home runs in baseball (90 total, one per game).
+- Rangers pitchers combine to allow the eighth-fewest home runs in baseball (92 total, one per game).

-- The left-hander last appeared in relief on Monday, when he tossed 2 1/3 scoreless innings against the Houston Astros without surrendering a hit.
+- His last time out came on Sunday against the Houston Astros, when the lefty went five scoreless innings while giving up three hits.

-- The 25-year-old has a 4.98 ERA and 10 strikeouts per nine innings across six games this season, while giving up a batting average of .228 to his opponents.
+- The 32-year-old has an ERA of 4.12, with 9.7 strikeouts per nine innings, in 16 games this season.
+Opponents have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.